The A-Z of sales forecasting: How to sales forecast?

 • Trendline method: Sales for next month = 16,333.33 (based on LSR)

-Pipeline forecasting
+#2 Pipeline forecasting

 A method where sales professionals use the current sales pipeline with other sales data.
 They take every sales opportunity that can be closed by the sales reps and predict.
-Numerous tools will help the sales forecasters to take a deep dive into the current pipeline and do the projection.
+Numerous tools will help the sales forecasters to take a deep dive into the current pipeline and do the projections.

 Pros